lanrat/certgraph/README.md

 ### [Docker](https://hub.docker.com/r/lanrat/certgraph/)

-Certgraph is an automated build on the Docker Hub!
+CertGraph is an automated build on the Docker Hub!

 ```
 $ docker run --rm -it lanrat/certgraph example.com